lee-kyungho/Math_Model/README.md

 # Study

 This repository contains codes that I has written for study, research and homeworks for lectures I took.
+I also added some summary of the courses with an adequate link.

 1. Studies in Advanced Industrial Organization